Constraining millisecond pulsar geometry using time-aligned radio and gamma-ray pulse profile: Conclusion

-The most recent and best quality published gamma-ray data of pulsars have been reported in the $2^\mathrm{nd}$ Fermi Catalogue in 2013.
-Since then, almost one decade as passed and more observations have been accumulated, increasing the signal to noise ratio of gamma-ray light curves, with better intensity resolution.
-It is expected to be published as the $3^\mathrm{nd}$ Fermi Pulsar Catalogue in the future, which will undoubtedly increase the number of gamma-ray pulsars as well as provide even more stringent constraints on gamma-ray data to be tested with our model.
+The most recent and best-quality published gamma-ray data of pulsars were reported in the second Fermi Catalogue in 2013.
+Since then, almost one decade has passed and more observations have accumulated, increasing the signal-to-noise ratio of gamma-ray light curves and with improved intensity resolution.
+These updates are expected to be published as the third Fermi Pulsar Catalogue (3PC) in the future, which will undoubtedly increase the number of gamma-ray pulsars and provide even more stringent constraints on gamma-ray data to be tested with our model.